-The Department of Pastoral Care at Sibley has a rich and outstanding history with more than 40 years of dedicated service in providing comfort, care and support to patients, family members and hospital staff.
-A part of that history includes the ties to the Methodist Church.
+The Department of Pastoral Care at Sibley Memorial Hospital has a rich and outstanding history with more than 50 years of dedicated service.
+The richness of this tradition is tied to Sibley’s founding as Methodist hospital at the end of the 19th century.

-The Pastoral Care Department is part of a holistic team that promotes the spiritual care of persons as an essential dimension of total care and services provided by Sibley.
+The department is committed to providing spiritual and emotional support to patients, their families and the staff of the hospital.
+As part of a holistic team, we promote the spiritual care of persons as an essential dimension of total care and services provided by Sibley.
+Our dedicated chaplains provide spiritual support to people of all faith traditions, and are readily available in the hospital to visit your room for spiritual counsel, prayer, emotional support, or a nonjudgmental presence while you work through any worries or concerns that may arise during hospitalization.
 We are respectful of cultural, spiritual and linguistic traditions, and encourage patient’s personal clergy to visit and pray with them.

-We are available for all faith groups.
+We are available for all faith groups and know the importance of spirituality in wellness and critical moments of life’s transitions.
 You do not have to be extremely religious to request spiritual-pastoral care.
 Our department sees spirituality and pastoral care as the need for all people to find meaning and purpose in life which can be expressed in many ways.